 - (a) These regulations apply to all permit applications and renewals regardless of the date of receipt by the Division. - (b) Applicants for a permit to discharge are strongly encouraged to schedule a pre-application conference and site inspection with the Division in order for the Division to evaluate the proposed discharges for which an application is required or to determine the applicability of these regulations.
-The Division's site visit in conjunction with the pre-application conference will be used to identify needed background information required for a complete application. - (c) An applicant shall be advised by the Division not more than forty-five days after the receipt of an application by the Division if, and in what respects, the application is incomplete.
-Upon failure of the Division to so advise the applicant, the application shall be deemed complete.
-If additional information is requested by the Division within said forty-five (45) day period, the Division shall have fifteen (15) days to determine whether the additional information which was submitted satisfies the request and to advise the applicant if, and in what respects, the additional information does not satisfy the request.
-Upon failure of the Division to so advise the applicant, the application shall be deemed complete.
+The Division's site visit in conjunction with the pre-application conference will be used to identify needed background information required for a complete application.

+- (c) The Division shall begin the review of an application within forty-five days after the receipt of the application and shall notify the applicant within ninety days after receipt of the application whether the application is complete.
+If the Division determines the application is incomplete, the Division may request that the applicant submit additional information.
+If additional information is requested by the Division and submitted by the applicant, the Division shall have fifteen days after the date additional information is submitted to determine whether the additional information satisfies the request and to advise the applicant if, and in what respects, the additional information does not satisfy the request.
+A final decision that an application is not complete shall be considered a final agency action upon issuance of such decision to the applicant and shall be subject to judicial review.
 The Division shall not issue a permit until the application is deemed complete.
-The one hundred eighty (180) day deadline for the Division to issue the permit shall be extended by the number of days that an applicant takes to submit additional information requested by the Division, plus the fifteen (15) days provided to the Division to evaluate such additional information. - (d) The Division shall evaluate complete permit applications to determine whether the proposed discharge will comply with all applicable federal and state statutory and regulatory requirements. - (e) When the Division determines that a site visit(s) is necessary to evaluate the discharge to which an application pertains, the Division shall specify the date of notification by which time the applicant shall make arrangements for the date of the site visit.
+The one hundred eighty day deadline for the Division to issue the permit shall be extended by the number of days that an applicant takes to submit additional information requested by the Division, plus the fifteen days provided to the Division to evaluate such additional information. - (d) The Division shall evaluate complete permit applications to determine whether the proposed discharge will comply with all applicable federal and state statutory and regulatory requirements. - (e) When the Division determines that a site visit(s) is necessary to evaluate the discharge to which an application pertains, the Division shall specify the date of notification by which time the applicant shall make arrangements for the date of the site visit.
 In the event that satisfactory response is not received, the permit application shall be denied by the Division and the applicant so notified.